SamIp-ac/BLIP3o_clean/README.md

 ### Freezing the Backbone
 - Add `--freeze_backbone True` in the training script to freeze Qwen3 during training
 - Add `--freeze_backbone False` in the training script  to unfreeze Qwen3 during training  (we recommend unfreeze backbone when you train image understanding tasks)

+### Adjust your batch size according to your GPU setup!